 - Task scheduling – It should assist you in easily scheduling your tasks.

-- Task assignment – If you're using a to-do list app for team task management, then it should allow you to promptly assign tasks to team members.
+- Task assignment – If you're using a to-do list app for project management, then it should allow you to promptly assign tasks to team members.

 - Syncing – It should be capable of syncing across several platforms.